Plantar Fasciitis Self-Care Guide to Help Manage Pain

 When you’re choosing shoe inserts, make sure you’re picking one with good arch support and material that supports your foot.
 Some of the best are made from gel or memory foam materials.

-7. Correct Footwear for People With Plantar Fasciitis
+7. Correct Footwear for Plantar Fasciitis Self-Care

 8. Foot Taping for Plantar Fasciitis Treatment

-Last but not least, on our list of plantar fasciitis self-care techniques is foot taping.
-Taping your foot provides additional arch support and reduces strain on your plantar fascia.
-Use athletic tape to build a supportive structure around your foot.
-It doesn’t just alleviate pain, it can help prevent future flare-ups from occurring.
-This is especially useful as part of post run recovery tips where your feet have experienced a lot of stress.
+Foot taping is a supportive plantar fasciitis self-care technique that gives extra structure to your arch and reduces strain on the plantar fascia.
+Using athletic tape to build a supportive pattern around your foot can help alleviate pain and may help prevent future flare-ups.
+This approach is especially useful as part of post-run recovery tips if your feet have experienced a lot of stress.

 To tape your foot for plantar fasciitis self treatment, start with a base layer of adhesive tape to protect your skin.
 Then you can use athletic tape to build a supportive pattern, focusing on the arch and heel areas.
 Make sure it’s not too tight so you don’t restrict blood circulation, but you don’t want it too loose or it could also come off.